Parliamentary.ai

 Groups Affected

-• Civil Servants: Subject to new codes of conduct and appointment processes.
+• Civil Servants: Subject to new codes of conduct and appointment processes; can make complaints about breaches of conduct.

-• Special Advisers: Subject to stricter codes of conduct and limitations on their powers.
+• Special Advisers: Subject to a new code of conduct; restrictions on their powers.

 Full Text